Obituaries by Murray Horton

 1970s: Harewood Demo

-Although Geoff has never been an Anti-Bases Campaign member he has been an active ABC supporter since the 1980s, regularly turning out on protests in Christchurch and at the US base at the airport.
-He has travelled to Marlborough to take part in ABC protests at the Waihopai spybase in the 80s, 90s and 00s.
-For a decade before I knew him as a fellow anti-bases activist, Geoff and I were Railways workmates (although never in the same actual workplace) and we were also involved in the Canterbury branch of the then National Union of Railwaymen.
-We finished up within three years of each other – he took voluntary severance, I was made redundant.
+Geoff has been a CAFCA member since the 1980s, a regular attendee at any events that we organise, and one of the hardy souls who come to the Annual General Meetings.
+Likewise, he has been an active supporter of the Anti-Bases Campaign since the 1980s, regularly turning out on protests in Christchurch and at the US base at the airport.
+On several occasions he has travelled to Marlborough to take part in ABC protests at the Waihopai spybase.
+For a decade before I knew him as a fellow political activist, Geoff and I were Railways workmates (although never in the same actual workplace) and we were also involved in the Canterbury branch of the then National Union of Railwaymen.
+We finished up within three years of each other he took voluntary severance, I was made redundant.

 I knew Jill through Geoff and regularly met her at social occasions (such as parties at our place).
 She wasnt involved in his political activities during their 22 years of marriage.
 She was a lovely woman.
 Her death is a tragedy for him, her twins from her previous marriage, her grandchildren and the rest of her family and friends.

 Christchurch, New Zealand/Aotearoa.
 August 2003.